-Just like a drill won’t work with a nail, the type of pressure sensor you’re using for a given application matters.
+Just like a drill won’t work with a nail, the type of pressure sensor you’re using for given application matters.
 What performs well when measuring oil and gas, for example, may not be the best fit for hydraulics.

 That’s why it’s key to survey the range of pressure sensor types to best suit your needs before making a decision.
-For our purposes, we’ll define “pressure sensor” as a device capable of converting pressure into an electrical signal.
+For our purposes, we’ll define a “pressure sensor” as a device capable of converting pressure into an electrical signal.
 Under that umbrella, we’ll include transducers and switches, which both assist with pressure sensing.

 To explore the different types of pressure sensors available, we wanted to call out some specific examples and talk a little about their functionality.

 Chemical Vapor Deposition (CVD) is a process utilized to manufacture very stable strain gauge pressure transducers.
 The CVD process provides a reliable option where so many other low-cost pressure sensors fail.
 Inside each of these transducers, resides an ASIC chip, which offers higher levels of linearity correction.
-CVDs are great for applications such as off-highway, HVAC, and semiconductor processing.
-In addition, the CVD transducers offer a thicker diaphragm which makes it capable of handling intense pulsating pressures.
+CVDs pressure sensors are great for applications such as off-highway, HVAC, and semiconductor processing.
+In addition, the CVD pressure transducers offer a thicker diaphragm which makes it capable of handling intense pulsating pressures.

-Strain Gauge - Sputtered Thin Film
+Strain Gauge - Sputtered Thin Film Pressure Sensors

 When you need a tough, dependable way to measure low pressure, capacitive transducers are the way to go.
 These sensors can be ordered in ranges from 0-2 PSI through 0-15 PSI to accommodate a range of applications including marine tank level indication.
 They boast a sturdy, physical configuration, stainless steel and ceramic wetted parts, and variable capacitor technology.
-Capacitive sensors can also be used for high pressure in applications from industrial engines to hydraulic systems, process control to natural gas pipelines.
+Capacitive pressure sensors can also be used for high pressure in applications from industrial engines to hydraulic systems, process control to natural gas pipelines.

 These are examples of the different types of pressure sensors you’ll find in the Gems portfolio, which support a range of different applications and functions.
 Whether it’s a differential pressure sensor or air pressure sensor, if you’re looking for some assistance determining which type is right for you, we’re here to help.